 - There may be additional fees for use of the Golf Course facilities for events scheduled outside of normal business hours.

 - Upon submitting a completed Alcohol Agreement application, the event staff designated on the application will be sent an email outlining the terms and responsibilities of each position.
 The event staff members must reply to this email individually confirming that they agree to the terms it contains, before event approval is granted.

-- Paid, trained servers (unless at the Grinnell College Golf Course where trained bartenders are already employed) and paid, trained ACE Student Safety members will be provided for events over 20 people.
-Event staff for smaller events (under 20 people) may request servers or student safety members by e-mailing Jennifer Jacobsen or Adam Gilbert.
+- Paid, trained servers (unless at the Grinnell College Golf Course where trained bartenders are already employed) and paid, trained ACESS Student Safety members will be provided for events over 20 people.
+Event staff for smaller events (under 20 people) may request servers or student safety members by e-mailing the Assistant Director of Student Involvement.

-- All hosts of large (greater than 20 attendees) events are required to meet with Adam Gilbert within the week immediately following the event.
+- All hosts of large (greater than 20 attendees) events are required to meet with the Assistant Director of Student Involvement within the week immediately following the event.
 At this meeting, hosts are asked to report on the event.
-It is your responsibility to attend your scheduled follow up meeting; failure to attend will restrict all event staff from holding future events.
+It is the host’s responsibility to attend the scheduled follow up meeting; failure to attend will restrict all event staff from holding future events.
 Meetings will be in the Student Affairs Suite - JRC 310.

-- Requests for exceptions to any of these policies are rarely granted, but can be directed to Jennifer Jacobsen and Adam Gilbert for initial review, before final approval by the Dean of Students.
+- Requests for exceptions to any of these policies are rarely granted, but can be directed to the Assistant Director of Student Involvement for initial review before final approval by the Dean of Students.

 - The College reserves the right to deny requests for events with or without an alcohol agreement when the request is determined to be high-risk.

 - The amount of alcohol requested should not exceed more than three standard drinks per anticipated guest of Iowa legal (21+) drinking age.